danjacobellis/EE445S-lab/lab_manual/lab7/index.md

 8. Using a separate phone/laptop, provide any input which contains harmonically rich instrument(s), like a guitar, violin, or synthesizer.
 Verify that the output shares characteristics of the original speech signal.

-    One option is to use a [synthesizer app in your browser controlled by the top row (QWERTY..) of your keyboard](https://www.errozero.co.uk/stuff/poly/).
+    One option is to use a [synthesizer app in your browser controlled by the top row (QWERTY...) of your keyboard](https://www.errozero.co.uk/stuff/poly/).

 ### Flanger